das7pad/hangoutsbot/hangupsbot/plugins/providedbyuser/README.md

 Your label may be specified in a plural version for the search command.

+You can restrict the access to the search command in specifying a conversation in which the users must be participating.
+The conversation can be noted as the `Hangouts-conversation-id` or by creating an `alias` via the `commands.alias` module and adding this `alias` into the config.

 Add the values into the `CATEGORY`s config entry in the bot config:

 ```